sergiopaniego/sergiopaniego.github.io/_pages/open_source_contributions.md

 nav_order: 1
 ---

 I've collaborated in several **🤗 Hugging Face** repos.
-Here, you can find the full list of current work, closed PRs and opened PRs in their repos.
+Here, you can find the full list of current work, closed PRs, and opened PRs in their repos.

 To highlight some projects:

-* I've developed 3 computer vision cookbooks, including state-of-the-art technologies like ColPali and Qwen2-VL.
+* I've developed 4 computer vision cookbooks, including state-of-the-art technologies like ColPali and Qwen2-VL.
-* I'm currently developing recipes related to Llama 3.2, including its deployment posibilities using TGI and how to do tool calling.
+* I'm currently developing recipes related to Llama 3.2, including its deployment possibilities using TGI and how to do tool calling.
-* I'm also currently exploring advances VLM models and how to integrate them with TRL.
+* I'm also currently exploring advanced VLM models and how to integrate them with TRL.

 ### Current work (Oct 24)